GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There are many terrible mistakes to make in program design, so go ahead and make them so that you understand them better.
+> ### Any intelligent fool can make things bigger, more complex, and more violent.
+It takes a touch of genius – and a lot of courage – to move in the opposite direction.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Albert Einstein*

 ---
 ## 🏎 Quick Facts